 Drinkaware is an independent charity working to reduce alcohol misuse and harm in the UK.
 We're here to help people make better choices about drinking.

-If you and your friends choose to drink alcohol, all of this can be avoided if you take a little extra care throughout the night and don’t drink above the alcohol unit guidelines.
+If you and your friends choose to drink alcohol, all of this can be avoided if you take a little extra care throughout the night and follow the UK Chief Medical Officers' low risk drinking guidelines.
 We spoke to medical experts to find out how you can: